mjr390/VBA_Stock_Analysis/README.md

 What the code does:

-- Grab the total amount of volume each stock had for the year and display it with the corresponding ticker symbol.
+- Grab the total amount of volume each stock had for the year and display it with the corresponding ticker symbol

-- Grab the yearly change from the stock open to the year close and display that number and the percent change.
+- Grab the yearly change from the stock open to the year close and display that number and the percent change

-- Check to make sure there is not a divide by 0 error.
+- Check to make sure there is not a divide by 0 error

-- Locate and display the stock with the greatest % increase, the stock with the greatest % decrease and stock with the greatest total volume for the year.
+- Locate and display the stock with the greatest % increase, the stock with the greatest % decrease and stock with the greatest total volume for the year

 - Repeat for each worksheet

-- Also used conditional formating to color a positive yearly change in green and a negative change in red.
+- Also used conditional formating to color a positive yearly change in green and a negative change in red

 Before and After Screenshots: